Republic of China at the Olympics: Nagoya Resolution

-Overview

-After the Republic of China (ROC) was denied official representation in the 1976 Summer Olympics, the International Olympic Committee (IOC) passed a resolution to recognized both the PRC's and the ROC's National Olympic Committees (NOC) at the 81st IOC Session held in April 1979.
+After the Republic of China (ROC) was denied official representation in the 1976 Summer Olympics, the International Olympic Committee (IOC) passed a resolution to recognize both the PRC's and the ROC's National Olympic Committees (NOC) at the 81st IOC Session held in April 1979.
 The resolution specified "all matters pertaining to names, anthems, flags and constitutions will be the subject of studies and agreements which will have to be completed as soon as possible."
 The IOC Executive Board appointed a three-person working group consisting of First Vice President Mohammed Mzali as the head, and including Alexandru Siperco and Lance Cross.
 In June 1979, Siperco drew up a draft resolution to recognize the PRC's NOC as the Chinese Olympic Committee and to recognize the ROC's NOC as the Chinese Taipei Olympic Committee on the condition that the ROC's NOC adopted an anthem and a flag which were different from those of the ROC used then.
 The Executive Board decided to wait until the October meeting in Nagoya to confirm the draft.

 At the Nagoya meeting, the Executive Board passed a resolution known as the Nagoya Resolution.
 The resolution read as follows:

 Lord Killanin, the president of the IOC, submitted the resolution to 89 IOC members for a postal vote on 26 October 1979.
 81 ballots were received at IOC headquarters.
 The results of the votes were released on 26 November and the resolution was passed by a vote of 62 to 17, with two abstentions.

 The Nagoya Resolution allowed the PRC and the ROC to participate together by designating that the ROC would be identified as "Chinese Taipei" and any identifying flag, anthem, or emblem used in Olympic activities would be without symbolism to show the existence of the ROC and demonstrate its sovereign nation status.
 The resolution was accomplished under a version of the Olympic Charter that stated that the words "country" or "nation" in the charter could also apply to a "geographical area, district or territory."
 The PRC could symbolize Taiwan as a dependent territory of the PRC, and the Olympic committee on Taiwan as a territorial branch of the Chinese Olympic Committee.